-Tulum is a popular tourist destination in Mexico that’s well known for tropical coastlines, picturesque resorts, and incredible natural attractions.
+Tulum is a popular tourist destination in Mexico that’s well known for its tropical coastlines, gorgeous vacation rentals, and incredible natural attractions.

 But beyond lounging on a white sand beach or sipping a cocktail at one of the charming waterfront hotels, there is a lot to do around Tulum when it comes to outdoor activities.
 Plus Tulum makes such a great central location if you plan to travel around within the Yucatan Peninsula.